penberg/awesome-databases/foundationdb.md

 ## Design

 At its core, FoundationDB is an ordered, transactional key-value store, which supports strictly serializable multi-key transactions.
 Unlike many other database systems, FoundationDB does not provide structured semantics, query language, data model, schema management, or secondary indexes.
-Instead, FoundationDB focuses on providing low level building blocks for applications and database layers that implement needed semantics.
+Instead, FoundationDB focuses on providing low level building blocks for applications and database layers that implement, for example, SQL query interface.

 FoundationDB uses an _unbundled architecture_ where each component can be scaled separately.
 At high level, components are split into control plane, which manages system metadata, and data plane components, which manages data.